 In complying with the standards we also must include the following principles:

 - Promoting the cultural safety of aboriginal children

 - Promoting the cultural safety of children from culturally and/or linguistically diverse backgrounds

 - Promoting the safety of children with a disability

 “A child safe organisation fosters and demonstrates openess in a variety of ways.
 This directly and indirectly creates a culture in which everyone – staff, volunteers, parents, carers and children – feel confident, enabled and supported to safely disclose child safety concerns.”

 *(Commission for children and young people – A guide for creating a child safe organisation.
 Victorian State Government)

-Our educators have completed Professional Development in Child Safety and mandatory reporting.
+Our educators have completed Professional Development on Child Safety and Mandatory Reporting.

 South Kingsville Preschool is committed to ensuring our organisation is respectful and welcoming of families from a range of backgrounds and we recognise the times of importance to different cultures.

 As an organisation we have many other strategies that are embedded on our practices to comply with these standards and are committed to continue to review these practices.